Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Input.

-1. Path to json file, which named equally to organism of interest name's long form.
+1. Path to json file, which named equally to organism of interest name's short form (<organisms_name>.json).

 > Output.